 - household members of people in those professions

-Also, those who live in close quarters with others, such as college students and members of the military, are at a greater risk for exposure.
+People who live in close quarters with others, such as college students and members of the military, are also at a greater risk for exposure.

-Many people incorrectly assume that the flu vaccine could give you the flu, but flu shots are safe for most people.
-Although you cannot get the flu simply from the shot, occasionally people may experience flu-like symptoms within 24 hours of receiving the vaccine.
+Many people incorrectly assume that the flu vaccine could give them the flu, but flu shots are safe for most people.
+Although you cannot get the flu from the shot, some people may experience flu-like symptoms within 24 hours of receiving the vaccine.

 Possible side effects of the flu shot include: